-If you want to take up to 25% of your pension as a tax-free lump sum, there are a number of different ways you can use your remaining pot to provide you with an income.
-One option available to you is income drawdown
+If you want to take up to 25% of your pension as a tax-free lump sum - subject to an overall limit of £268,275 in most cases - there are a number of different ways you can use your remaining pot to provide you with an income.
+One option available to you is income drawdown.

 Income drawdown allows you to take a flexible income directly from your pension as and when you need it, whilst leaving your remaining pot invested.
 You can control the frequency and the amount of income you take to suit your needs.

 You even have the ability to stop taking an income from your pension, either temporarily or permanently, in line with your requirements.